thisisnsh/aithing/README.md

 - No Type into Applications
 - No One Click Integrations
 - Move Tabs Up
+- No Markdown Select

 ------------------------

-Friday
-- Fix Select and Copy
-- Fix Tab Animation
-- Selection-Only Screenshot
-- Black Box
-- Drag Icon
-- Fix Height Width of Box

-- Study Raycast
+Satursday
 - Add Privacy Policy
 - Add Terms of Use
 - Update documentation for Sarah & David
 - Update the Form and Waitlist

-Satursday
 - Promotion Graphics
 - Promotion Websites - hackernews / reddit / mcp client docs / update server documents
 - Release